ruby-on-wheels/ruby-on-wheels.github.io/_posts/2017-10-07-sharing-save-places-from-google-maps.md

 header-img: assets/images/Sharing_saved_places_on_Google_Maps_-_Ruby_on_Wheels.jpg
 ---

 I usually save the places where I stay over night in the Google Maps app.
-It helps me to remember my exact route and is also helpful when I recommend great spots to other van people I meet on the road.
+It helps me to remember my exact route and is also helpful when I recommend great spots to other van people who I meet on the road.
 Here is how you can export your saved places from Google Maps and share it with other people in an embedded interactive map on your website:

 1. Go to [Google Takeout](https://takeout.google.com/settings/takeout) create an archive that contains your data for Maps (your places) and download the archive:
 ![Export Google Maps data](/assets/images/Data_tools_-_Download_your_data.jpg)
-2. Convert the JSON file from the archive to KML file using an [online converter](http://nearby.org.uk/convert-saved-places.php).
+2. Convert the JSON file from the archive to a KML file using an [online converter](http://nearby.org.uk/convert-saved-places.php).
 3. Go to [My Maps](https://www.google.com/maps/d/u/) on the Google Maps website and create a new map.
 4. Import the KML file into your map:
 ![Import places via the KML file](/assets/images/Places_visited_with_my_van.jpg)